OAODEV/herd-api/README.md

       args: ['proxy', '-p', '8001']

 The herd service pod needs the cluster credentials mounted in as a secret.
-Navigate to the cluster information in the GCE dev console
+Navigate to the cluster information in the GCE dev console.
+Click "show credentials" and make `k8s.pem` out of the "Cluster CA Certificate".

+Create a secret from that pem and add it to the RepCon.

+    volumeMounts:
+    - mountPath: /secret
+      name: herd-secret-volume
+      readOnly: True
+    # ...
+    - name: herd-secret-volume
+      secret:
+        secretName: herd